Jacob Stallings Player Props: Marlins vs. Mariners

 Jacob Stallings At The Plate

-- Stallings has picked up a hit in 14 games this year (43.8%), including one multi-hit game.
+- Stallings has had a base hit in 14 of 32 games this year, and multiple hits once.

-- In 32 games played this season, he has not gone deep.
+- In 32 games played this season, he has not hit a home run.

 - Stallings has driven in a run in six games this year (18.8%), including one multiple-RBI game.

-- He has scored in seven games this year (21.9%), but has had no multi-run games.
+- He has scored in seven of 32 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.